Ketogenic Interventions for PKD

 Nov 2023

-The KETO-ADPKD trial (NCT04680780) was the first randomized controlled trial of ketogenic diet in ADPKD patients, led by Roman-Ulrich Mueller at the University of Cologne in collaboration with Thomas Weimbs.
-Published in Cell Reports Medicine.
+The KETO-ADPKD trial (NCT04680780) was the first randomized controlled trial of ketogenic diet in ADPKD patients, led by Roman-Ulrich Müller at the University of Cologne in collaboration with Thomas Weimbs.
+Published in Cell Reports Medicine (DOI).

 Design